Elao/blog/README.md

 The new file is located at `content/dev/my-first-post.md`

 ### IMPORTANT
-If you wich to write a post in english you need to include the locale as part of the filename like this:
+If you wish to write a post in english you need to include the locale as part of the filename like this:

 `my-awesome-blogpost.en.md`